apache/comdev-site/source/newcommitter.md

 Any veto must be accompanied by reasoning and the vetoer must be prepared to defend it.
 Other members can attempt to encourage them to change their mind.

-New committers can be either quiet or active as they choose.
+New committers can be as quiet or active as they choose.
 If we find that certain people lapse and don't ever contribute, then the project can take steps to retire them.